jubeenshah/privacyProject/README.md

 the Research App.

-![Correlation matrix for change of perspective[]{label="fig:changeDos"}](06-changePerspective-2.png){#fig:changeDos width="\\linewidth"}
+![Correlation matrix for change of perspective<span label="fig:changeDos"></span>](06-changePerspective-2.png)

-We also carried out another survey that gauged people into different categories, according to Westin's index.
-While deciding which questions to ask in the survey, we wanted to revolve around the theme of the Westin's survey and thus asked questions that had a "Linear-Scale" in which people could answer.
-Moreover, having read the Apple's privacy policy, we had noticed that many businesses do not provide a way to delete the data collected, so we wanted to gather user sentiment on that aspect as well.
+We also carried out another survey that gauged people into different categories, according to Westin’s index.
+While deciding which questions to ask in the survey, we wanted to revolve around the theme of the Westin’s survey and thus asked questions that had a ”Linear-Scale” in which people could answer.
+Moreover, having read the Apple’s privacy policy, we had noticed that many businesses do not provide a way to delete the data collected, so we wanted to gather user sentiment on that aspect as well.
 We also wanted to understand whether different users